bufferings/kori/docs/en/guide/openapi.md

 ### Zod OpenAPI Plugin

 This guide focuses on the official Zod integration.
 For other schema libraries, you can implement custom schema converters using the underlying `@korix/openapi-plugin`.

+The Zod OpenAPI plugin uses Zod's native `toJSONSchema()` method to convert Zod schemas to JSON Schema format.
+This means the generated OpenAPI documentation is limited to the features and schema types that Zod's `toJSONSchema()` supports.
+For details, see [Zod's JSON Schema documentation](https://zod.dev/json-schema?id=unrepresentable).

 Configure the OpenAPI specification: